Candi Sukuh (Sukuh Temple) is one of three very special temples found along the slopes of Mount Lawu, two of which are pyramid-shaped.

-Only in general layout does the temple conform to the plan of most other Indonesian temples.
+Only the general layout conforms to the plan of most other Indonesian temples.
 There are three concentric terraces, according to the tri mandala principle of Javanese temple architecture.
-The terraces and the reliefs are symbolization of human journey to immortality and perfection which realized by purification rituals or ruwat in Javanese.
+The terraces and the reliefs are symbolization of human journey to immortality and perfection which realized by purification rituals, or ruwat in Javanese.

-Just like Borobudur, the Complex symbolizes the levels to attain Perfection in Life.
+Just like Borobudur, the Sukuh complex symbolizes the levels to attain Perfection in life.
 The reliefs explain the Three Worlds (tri bhuwana).
-The Under World is represented by Bhima, the Middle World is represented by Ramayana, Garudeya and Sudhemala and the Above World is represented by Swargarohanaparwa.
-This shows the step which humans must go through to pass to attain moksha, or Nirvana.
+The Underworld is represented by Bhima, the Middle World is represented by Ramayana, Garudeya and Sudhemala and the Above World is represented by Swargarohanaparwa.
+This shows the steps which humans must go through to attain moksha, or Nirvana.

-Just in front of the 15×15 meter pyramid, three large altars in the shape of the World Turtle are placed.
-They appear to be for offerings or sacrifices.
-In Hindu mythology, the tortoise symbolizes the base or support of the World and is an avatar of Vishnu.
+Just in front of the 15×15 meter pyramid are three large altars in the shape of the World Turtle (Bedawang Nala).
+They were used for offerings and sacrifices.
+In Hindu mythology, the tortoise symbolizes the base of the World and is an avatar of Lord Vishnu.

 Bedawang Nala (World Turtle) altar

-To its left wing lie two Garuda statues, that are part of the mythology of the quest of tirta amrita (‘Water of Life’).
-To the left of the gate is a carving of a monster eating a man, birds in a tree, and a dog, which is thought to be a chronograph representing 1437 CE, the likely date of the temple’s consecration.
+In the left wing lie two Garuda statues that are part of the mythology of the quest of tirta amrita (‘Water of Life’).
+To the left of the gate is a carving of a demon eating a man, birds in a tree, and a dog, which is thought to be a chronograph representing 1437, the date of the temple’s consecration.

-On the pyramid’s left wall are engraved reliefs of Kidung Sudamala myth into five sequences.
-The temple’s main reliefs depict the Sudamala narrative, describing the exorcism of Durga Sri Mahadewi, the presiding goddess, from her wrathful manifestations back to her more peaceful aspect as Uma Dewi.
+On the pyramid’s left wall are engraved reliefs of the Kidung Sudamala myth into five sequences.
+The main reliefs describe the exorcism of Durga Sri Mahadewi, the presiding goddess of the temple, from her wrathful manifestations back to her more peaceful aspect as Uma Dewi.

 A sacred pool (petirtaan) was constructed in 1439.
 The combination of temples, bathing place and hermitage in the vicinity of an important water source supporting a village was characteristic of many temples.
-It is possible that Hindu ascetics who traditionally traveled the countryside visiting sacred springs took refuge in the vicinity of Candi Sukuh.
+The Hindu ascetics who traditionally traveled the countryside, visiting sacred springs, took refuge in the Candi Sukuh complex.

 The Blacksmith Relief

-The scene in this relief depicts Bhima as the Blacksmith in the left forging the a Keris.
-Ganesha in the center dances upon a platform, and Arjuna in the right operating the tube blower to pump air into the furnace pump that extend, along the bottom of the relief, to the forge in the left hand panel.
+The scene in this relief depicts Bhima as the Blacksmith on the left forging a keris.
+Ganesha in the center dances, and Arjuna in the right operating the tube blower to pump air into the furnace pump.

-In Hindu-Javanese culture, the smith (empu) is thought to possess not only the skill to alter metals, but also the key to spiritual transcendence.
-Smiths drew their powers to forge a keris from the God of Fire, and a smithy is considered as a Shrine.
+In Javanese culture, the smith (empu) is thought to possess not only the skill to alter metals, but also the key to spiritual transcendence.
+Smiths drew their powers to forge a keris from the God of Fire, and a smithy is considered a shrine.